kasper/phoenix/API.md

 ### Phoenix

-- `start` triggered once when Phoenix has started and the context is ready
+- `didLaunch` triggered once when Phoenix has launched and the context is ready
 - `willTerminate` triggered when Phoenix will terminate, use this event to perform any tasks before the application terminates

 ### Screen